Read all about endorsements in a car insurance policy. For more information, check out the car insurance policy from Zurich Kotak General Insurance.

 ● Changes in coverage scope, where permitted

-These endorsements usually impact the premium, depending on the nature and extent of coverage added.
+These endorsements typically affect the premium, depending on the nature and extent of the coverage added.

 This is required when a vehicle is purchased using a loan and the financier's details need to be added, updated, or removed from the car insurance policy.

 This endorsement records the lender's interest in the insured vehicle and ensures that the policy reflects the correct hypothecation status.
-It is commonly required at the time of policy issuance, loan closure, or transfer of ownership.
+It is commonly required at the time of policy issuance, loan closure, or ownership transfer.

 Any change in hypothecation details must be officially endorsed in the policy document to avoid discrepancies during claims or policy renewal.

-An endorsement in a car insurance policy becomes effective from the date it is approved and issued by the insurer.
+An endorsement to a car insurance policy takes effect on the date it is approved and issued by the insurer.
 While endorsements are commonly requested soon after policy purchase, they can also be made during the policy period or just before renewal.

 Once issued, the endorsement remains valid until the policy expires, unless stated otherwise.
 The applicability and duration of an endorsement may vary depending on the type of change and insurer guidelines.
 Policyholders should always review the endorsement certificate carefully to understand its effective period.